jchultarsky101/pcli/README.md

 a header record.
 If your post-processor counts the number of records in the CSV to tally the number of models found (as example), you will have to ignore the first record.
 In this case it is probably better not to include the "--pretty" flag.
 This argument is binary and does not take a value.
-If it is present, it means that it is active; if not, it is effectivelly set to false.
+If it is present, it means that it is active; if not, it is effectively set to false.

 ## Support